juga0/dhcpcanon/docs/source/running.rst

     dhcpcanon

-If it's not installed (but a virtualenv has been created), it can still be run in a virtualenv with:
+If it's not installed, but a virtualenv has been created, it can still be run in a virtualenv with:

     source ~/.virtualenv/dhcpcanon/bin/activate
     pip install -e .
     sudo scripts/dhcpcanon

-There is no need to pass any argument, and in that case it will use the active interface.
+There is no need to pass any argument, most of the arguments are only used when ``dhcpcanon`` is called by other program (``systemd`` or ``gnome network manager``) and mimic the ``dhclient`` arguments.

+An useful argument when reporting bugs is ``-v``.

+In that case it will use the active interface.
 If there're several active interfaces the behaviour right now is not predictable.

 An updated command line usage description can be always obtained with::